Germany's election results: Facts and figures | DW | 28.09.2021

 Germany's federal election system features both direct mandates and a second vote on proportional representation — in some parts of the former East Germany, the far-right AfD had a first-place showing in the latter vote

 There is now a clear far-right populist belt running through southeastern Germany.
 The AfD dominates almost all of Saxony as well as the southern part of Thuringia and the southern tip of Saxony-Anhalt.
-All three states were previously part of the communist German Democratic Republic.
-In Saxony the AfD has become by far the strongest party, with almost one in four voters voting for them.
+All three states were previously part of the communist German Democratic Republic, more widely referred to as East Germany.
+In Saxony, the AfD has become by far the strongest party, with almost one in four voters voting for them.

-There the formerly dominant CDU slipped behind the SPD and into third place.
+There, the formerly dominant CDU slipped behind the SPD and into third place.
 The AfD also came in first place in Thuringia.
-Responding to the loss, the Brandenburg CDU state chairman Jan Redmann wrote on Twitter that "the CDU must not become a West German party after Angela Merkel."
+Responding to the loss, Brandenburg CDU state chairman Jan Redmann wrote on Twitter that "the CDU must not become a West German party after Angela Merkel."

 The Greens have their strongholds scattered throughout Germany rather than concentrated in one state or region.
 All of those areas are major cities or university towns.